-DataBasic is a suite of easy-to-use web tools for beginners to explore different sets of data.
-It is a project of the Engagement Lab at Emerson College and the MIT Center for Civic Media.
+DataBasic.io is a suite of easy-to-use web tools for beginners to explore different sets of data.
+It is a project from the Engagement Lab at Emerson College and the MIT Center for Civic Media.

-DataBasic comprises three tools to help you understand textual and tabular (tables) data: WordCounter, samediff, and WTFcsv.
+DataBasic features multiple tools to help you understand textual and tabular (tables) data, including WordCounter, samediff, WTFcsv, and ConnectTheDots.
 The tools were tested in classrooms and workshops to make sure they worked well and were easily understandable.
 Users can visualize the resulted information in a variety of useful formats that facilitate better understanding of the concepts (e.g., color-differentiated tables with graphic cues that can increase retention).

 - Data Basic Word Counter: Word Counter tells you the most used words and phrases in a document.
 It helps you quantitatively summarize your text so you can investigate how words are used.
 It creates a basic word cloud, but also does word counts, in several new interesting ways by breaking its analysis into a few different pieces — A word cloud, Top Words, Bigrams, and Trigrams.

 - WTF CSV: WTF CSV gives you a quick overview of a CSV file you upload.
 It’s designed for the data newbie who has no idea what to do with a spreadsheet.
 It helps a user peek behind all those columns and rows through some simple analysis by giving you the frequencies of each attribute (column) in a table, presenting it as a histogram or bar chart or word cloud depending which visualisation is most appropriate.
 It also provides a “What do I do next?” set of questions that can help prod the beginner.